 To support post-graduate training in micropalaeontology

-The Education Fund focusses on aspects of “Deep Time”, by which we mean taxonomy or biostratigraphy at post-graduate level, i.e. micropalaeontological M.Sc. courses and discipline specific taxonomy / biostratigraphy short training courses (a few days in length) to eligible TMS members.
-The fund was not set up to subsidise the training of company employees for their day jobs and such applications will not be considered.
-Therefore, academic awards will be made on behalf of individual students undergoing post-graduate training in micropalaeontology.
+The Education Fund focuses on aspects of “Deep Time”, by which we mean taxonomy or biostratigraphy at the post-graduate level, i.e. micropalaeontological M.Sc. courses and discipline-specific taxonomy/biostratigraphy short training courses (a few days in length) to eligible TMS members.
+The fund was not set up to subsidise the training of company employees for their day jobs, and such applications will not be considered.
+Therefore, academic awards will be made for individual students undergoing post-graduate training in micropalaeontology.

-Awards can be made both to dedicated micropalaeontology training and to micropalaeontological components of broader courses (e.g. undertaking a micropalaeontological project within a stratigraphy M.Sc.).
+Awards can be made to dedicated micropalaeontology training and to micropalaeontological components of broader courses (e.g. undertaking a micropalaeontological project within a stratigraphy MSc).

-Until recently there were no degree-level training courses in Applied Micropalaeontology in the U.K. or continental Europe.
-Biostratigraphers, apart from one or two Ph.D. students, were no longer being trained.
+Until recently, there were no degree-level training courses in Applied Micropalaeontology in the U.K. or continental Europe.
+Apart from one or two PhD students, Biostratigraphy was no longer being trained.
 The Micropalaeontology Society recognised this alarming situation and established an Educational Trust Fund as a Registered Charity in 2011.

-Due to a major reduction in income we are now unable to provide a M.Sc. level scholarships.
+Due to a major income reduction, we can no longer provide MSc-level scholarships.

 Short Course Scholarships